alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 has improved on that.
 And then there's [GPT-3](https://arxiv.org/abs/2005.14165), but I'll get to that later.

-When I was thinking through what made ML hard, the trendlines were pointing to larger models and larger labeled datasets.
+When I was thinking through what made ML hard, the trend lines were pointing to larger models and larger labeled datasets.
 They're still pointing that way now.
 I concluded that future ML progress would be bottlenecked by labeling requirements.
 Defining a 10x bigger model is easy. *Training* a 10x bigger model is harder, but